tidalcycles/tidalcycles.github.io/_getting_started/installation/osx.md

 {% capture dirtcompileport %}
-As macports installs all libs on /opt/local/ edit the Makefile to point the right direction of `libsndfile` and 'libsamplerate`
+As macports installs all libs on /opt/local/ edit the Makefile to point the right direction of `libsndfile` and `libsamplerate`

 ```make
 CFLAGS += -g -I/opt/local/include -Wall -O3 -std=gnu99